 - Assemble the coffee filter; place the filter chamber on top of the collection chamber

-- Place the ground coffee in the filter chamber and distribute evenly with the help of a chopstick or a fork.
+- Place the ground coffee in the filter chamber and distribute evenly with the help of a chopstick, fork or WDT tool.
 This will help loosen up any clumps and flatten out the surface

 - Start the timer